Holiness movement: Post-Civil War

 Following the American Civil War, many Holiness proponents—most of them Methodists—became nostalgic for the heyday of camp meeting revivalism during the Second Great Awakening.

 The first distinct "Holiness camp meeting" convened at Vineland, New Jersey in 1867 under the leadership of John Swanel Inskip, John A. Wood, Alfred Cookman, and other Methodist ministers.
 The gathering attracted as many as 10,000 people.
 At the close of the encampment, while the ministers were on their knees in prayer, they formed the National Camp Meeting Association for the Promotion of Holiness, and agreed to conduct a similar gathering the next year.
 This organization was commonly known as the National Holiness Association.
-Later, it became known as the Christian Holiness Association and subsequently the Christian Holiness Partnership The second National Camp Meeting was held at Manheim, Pennsylvania, and drew upwards of 25,000 persons from all over the nation.
-People called it a "Pentecost."
+Later, it became known as the Christian Holiness Association and subsequently the Christian Holiness Partnership.

+The second National Camp Meeting was held at Manheim, Pennsylvania, and drew upwards of 25,000 persons from all over the nation.
+People called it a "Pentecost".
 The service on Monday evening has almost become legendary for its spiritual power and influence.
 The third National Camp Meeting met at Round Lake, New York.
 This time the national press attended and write-ups appeared in numerous papers, including a large two-page pictorial in Harper's Weekly.
 These meetings made instant religious celebrities out of many of the workers.
 "By the 1880s holiness was the most powerful doctrinal movement in America and seemed to be carrying away all opposition both within the Methodist Church and was quickly spreading throughout many other denominations."
-This however, was not without objection."The leaders of the National Camp Meeting Association for the Promotion of Holiness generally opposed “come-outism,”...They urged believers in entire sanctification and Christian perfection to remain in their denominations and to work within them to promote holiness teaching and general spiritual vitality."
+This was not without objection.
+"The leaders of the National Camp Meeting Association for the Promotion of Holiness generally opposed 'come-outism,'...They urged believers in entire sanctification and Christian perfection to remain in their denominations and to work within them to promote holiness teaching and general spiritual vitality."

 Though distinct from the mainstream Holiness movement, the fervor of the Keswick-Holiness revival in the 1870s swept Great Britain, where it was sometimes called the higher life movement after the title of William Boardman's book The Higher Life.
 Higher life conferences were held at Broadlands and Oxford in 1874 and in Brighton and Keswick in 1875.
 The Keswick Convention soon became the British headquarters for this movement.
 The Faith Mission in Scotland was another consequence of the British Holiness movement.
 Another was a flow of influence from Britain back to the United States: In 1874, Albert Benjamin Simpson read Boardman's Higher Christian Life and felt the need for such a life himself.
 Simpson went on to found the Christian and Missionary Alliance.

 American Holiness associations began to form as an outgrowth of this new wave of camp meetings, such as the Western Holiness Association—first of the regional associations that prefigured "come-outism"—formed at Bloomington, Illinois.
 In 1877, several "general holiness conventions" met in Cincinnati and New York City.